svelte-add/svelte-add/CONTRIBUTING.md

 As we have multiple packages in this repo, we are using [pnpm](https://pnpm.io/) instead of `npm`.

 ### Let's go
+@svelte-add/testing-library
 -   clone the repo
 -   run `pnpm i` to install all dependencies
--   transpile typescript to javascript with `pnpm build:prod`
+-   transpile typescript to javascript with `pnpm build`
 -   execute whatever program you want.

-If you want to do multiple changes to the projects, consider replacing `pnpm build:prod` with `pnpm build:dev` to start the typescript transpiler in watch mode.
+If you want to do multiple changes to the projects, consider replacing `pnpm build` with `pnpm dev` to start the typescript transpiler in watch mode.

 ### Before you commit